acejarvis/cash-or-card-on/README.md

 1.  **Vote on Payment Methods**:
     - Open a restaurant's detail page.
     - You will see a list of payment methods (e.g., Visa, Cash).
-    - You can mark a payment method as accepted or not accpeted.
+    - You can mark a payment method as accepted or not accepted.
 2.  **Submit Cash Discount**:
     - On the restaurant detail page, look for the Cash Discount section.
     - Click "Add Discount" to report a new deal.